 The first asset management firm of its kind, Progress Investment Management Company, LLC (“Progress”) was founded in 1990 to provide institutional investors with access to entrepreneurial investment talent.

-Today, Progress is a leading investment manager with over $6.86 billion in assets under management*, offering customized multi-manager investment strategies in all public market asset classes, including hedge funds.
+Today, Progress is a leading investment manager, offering customized multi-manager investment strategies in all public market asset classes, including hedge funds.
 Our products provide solutions for a range of investors’ needs, from specific asset class exposures to portfolios that recognize and incorporate diversity as a core differentiator and value.

 Progress prides itself on:

 Progress provides comprehensive investment solutions to some of the world’s largest and most sophisticated public pension plans, corporations, foundations, endowments, Taft Hartley organizations and religious institutions.

 Our clients seek to invest in emerging managers for the same reasons they invest in micro- and small-cap companies or early-stage venture capital: they want to participate in the performance potential that can be realized by investing with small, entrepreneurial, employee-owned investment firms.

 By partnering with Progress, clients leverage our 29 years of experience identifying the alpha generation potential of emerging firms.